 The health benefits of consuming turmeric are numerous.
 As previously mentioned, both Traditional Chinese Medicine and Ayurveda, the classical Indian medical system, use turmeric for a variety of ailments including:

 - aid and warm digestion

 - heal various skin disorders and wounds

-Western scientists have shown that turmeric is a strong anti-oxidant, which in conjunction with its anti-bacterial, anti-fungal, and anti-viral properties, it is little wonder that it is affectionately referred to as the “queen” of spices.
+Western science is learning that turmeric is a strong anti-oxidant.
+In conjunction with its anti-bacterial, anti-fungal, and anti-viral properties, it truly is the “queen” of spices.
 Due to these properties, scientists are investigating turmeric’s possible benefits as a both a cancer preventative and a secondary treatment to help counter the strain on the body from chemotherapy.

 Turmeric is also good for heart health, as it helps thin the blood to reduce blood clots and may help keep cholesterol in balance.
 Research is currently being conducted into how it may help with Alzheimer’s disease, arthritis, diabetes and eye inflammations.
 Overall, turmeric is a boon to human health!

 The recipes below are approximate for a 16oz bottle.
 Scale up or down depending on your taste preference and bottle size.
 You can try drinking these right away or for even better results, allow to second ferment for a day or three. (don’t forget to burp your bottles!)